-Trivia: Eddie Furlong was warned, at the very beginning of the scene where he rides out of the mall and the T-1000 is chasing him, that Robert Patrick could run exceptionally well.
-Furlong confidently said that Patrick wouldn't catch him.
-However, on the very first take, Patrick ran right up and tapped him on the shoulder.
+Trivia: The insert car driver (towing the bike ridden by Eddie Furlong) was warned at the very beginning of the scene where John rides out of the mall and the T-1000 is chasing him, that Robert Patrick could run exceptionally well.
+The driver confidently said that Patrick wouldn't catch him.
+However, on the very first take, Patrick ran right up and tapped Furlong on the shoulder.
 So if this was real life, the human race would be in trouble.

 Trivia: So that he didn't have to use a split screen, director James Cameron hired twins to play the security guard and his T-1000 double at the hospital.
 Linda Hamilton's twin sister Leslie Hamilton Gearren was used in the scene where the T-1000 is disguised as Sarah, although as the focus is on the T-1000, in those shots Linda Hamilton plays the robot with her sister playing Sarah.